 Collecting product-specific carbon data from suppliers provides a more accurate and actionable understanding of emissions than relying on industry averages or supplier-level emissions.
 This granularity is essential for:

-• Improving accuracy: Product-level data reflects the true carbon intensity of the goods your client is purchasing, rather than spreading a supplier’s overall emissions across their entire output.
+- Improving accuracy: Product-level data reflects the true carbon intensity of the goods your company is purchasing, rather than spreading a supplier’s overall emissions across itsentire output.

-• Driving targeted action: When your clients know which products or components have the highest carbon footprints, they can make informed decisions to optimize their supply chain or work with suppliers to reduce emissions.
+- Driving targeted action: When you know which products or components have the highest carbon footprints, you can make informed decisions to optimise your supply chain or work with suppliers to reduce emissions.

-By helping your clients gather product-level data from suppliers, you position them for long-term success in emissions reduction.
+By gathering product-level data from suppliers, you position them for long-term success in emissions reduction.

 Prioritize key suppliers and products

-Not all suppliers and products contribute equally to your client’s emissions profile.
-Begin by helping your clients identify which suppliers and product categories have the highest impact.
+Not all suppliers and products contribute equally to your company's emissions profile.
+Begin by identifying which suppliers and product categories have the highest impact.
 This will allow you to focus your data collection efforts where they will be most effective.

-• High-impact suppliers: Use existing spend-based or industry-average data to identify the suppliers that likely contribute the most to your client’s carbon footprint.
+- High-impact suppliers: Use existing spend-based or industry-average data to identify the suppliers that likely contribute the most to your company's carbon footprint.
 These are typically suppliers that provide raw materials, energy-intensive components, or transportation services.

-Once you’ve prioritized suppliers and products, you can focus on gathering detailed data from the most significant contributors to your client’s emissions.
+Once you’ve prioritized suppliers and products, you can focus on gathering detailed data from the most significant contributors to your company's emissions.

 Request product-level data

 The next step is to collect product-specific data from suppliers.
 This can be challenging, as suppliers may not have this information readily available or may be hesitant to share it.
-As a consultant, you can guide your clients in making data requests that balance being specific enough to gather meaningful information without overwhelming suppliers.
+Clear, well-scoped data requests can help strike a balance between gathering meaningful information and avoiding unnecessary burden on suppliers.

 Here’s what you should request:

-• Energy use during production: Request data on the energy consumption involved in manufacturing the product.
-This should include electricity, natural gas, or any other fuels used in the production process, broken down by specific steps (e.g. assembly, molding, packaging).
+- Energy use during production: Request data on the energy consumption involved in manufacturing the product.
+This should include electricity, natural gas, or any other fuels used in the production process, broken down by specific steps (e.g. assembly, moulding, packaging).

 Apply product-specific emission factors